randovania/randovania/README.md

 `randovania interactive`

 This will open an interactive shell where you can generate a seed.
-The included `iteractive_randovania.bat` is a shortcut for this.
+The included `interactive_randovania.bat` is a shortcut for this.

 `randovania echoes validate path/to/randomizer.log`